teuben/teunix/Env/UMD/vpn.md

 2. TA = "tunnel all" - 10.206.x.x

 Switching from BA (the initial default) to TA works fine, but from TA back to BA needs another CAS confirmation.

+### annoying icon lifetime

+the GP icon looses focus when my mouse hovers away.
+Sometimes it disappears from I can take action.
+It is also related that I use "mouse follows focus", which clearly is something engineers at PA never heard of.

+### KDE widget

+On KDE there is a useful widget `Public IP Address 1.1` that shows the public IP adress.
+In BA mode it will show your IP providers address, in TA mode it will be a UMD address, as all your traffic is now routed through UMD.

+Also has link to OpenStreetMaps where you are "located" on the planet.

 ## CAS tricks